Difficult Bible Quiz about the Bible Persons.

 God specifically told Moses to TALK to the rock, not strike it in anger.

-This is probably the main event that kept Moses from entering the promised land.
+This incident is probably the main reason that kept Moses from entering the promised land.

 -

 a.
-A compassionate soldier who was involved in the crucifixion.
+A compassionate soldier who had been involved in the crucifixion.

 b.
 Joseph from Arimathea.